 Answers to frequently asked questions on using keyGo when you travel in and out of London with Southern.

-If you don’t want to use our mobile app, you'll need to allow 2 hours from registration before you can make your first journey.
-As part of the registration process, you will have chosen a station to start your first journey.
+Alternatively, you can load keyGo on the card 2 hours after registration by touching in at your chosen station before you make your first journey.
 After your first journey, you can start travelling from any of the stations where KeyGo is accepted as shown on the map.

 - 16-17 Saver

 - 16-25 Railcard